FOXBORO (AP) -- The New England Patriots selected Florida defensive lineman Dominique Easley with the No. 29 overall pick in the NFL draft.

 New England signed defensive end Will Smith, a 10-year veteran with the New Orleans Saints, but he'll be 33 in July and he missed all of last season with a torn ACL.
 Easley gives them another pass-rush threat, but one who also has had injury problems.

 He played in 12 games as a sophomore before tearing his left ACL in the regular-season finale against Florida State and missing the Gator Bowl.
 He started in 11 games as a junior, missing two games with a sprained meniscus.
-He lasted only three games his senior year before tearing his right ACL in practice.

 It was the Patriots' first draft since the arrest of tight end Aaron Hernandez on murder charges, after which the team vowed to take a look at the way it evaluates potential draft picks.
 But the team was willing to overlook an altercation between Easley and a former Alabama football player.
 Although police recommended Easley be charged with a misdemeanor, the State's Attorney's office declined to press charges.